CloudInn/ng-crud-ui/projects/docs/src/assets/docs/metadata.md

 ```

 The following example shows an example of building a metadata class for Terminal model,
-don't worry if you don't everything there, we will break them down one by one.
+don't worry if you don't understand everything there, we will break them down one by one.

 ```typescript
 import { Validators } from "@angular/forms";